 Planting the right plant in the right place is the first step to water efficiency.
 If you group plants requiring little water in one area and plants that needs lots of water in another space, then wasting this precious natural resource is less likely.
 Once trees and shrubs are established, they usually survive without extra moisture.

 “Limbing up” – also known as “raising the crown” – can help to form a handsome woodland scene, adding depth, diversity, and a unique sense of place to the home landscape.
 Limbing up can add aesthetic value to the home by selectively carving out spaces for people, plants, and architecture.
-Read on to learn more from the following passage in The Homeowner’s Complete Tree & Shrub Handbook...
+Read on to learn more from the following passage that one of our Denver tree service experts found in The Homeowner’s Complete Tree & Shrub Handbook...

 Imagine a young 10-foot-tall Japanese stewartia grows in your front yard.
 You’ve chosen it about seven years ago for its yellow-centered white flowers, yellow to purple fall color, and flaking gray, tan, and orangey bark.
 Trouble is, you can’t see any of that bark because the tree was branched almost to the ground.
 You decide to limb it up while it is small, since you expect it to grow about 25 feet tall.
 You do the work yourself with hand pruners when the branches are less than 1 1/2 inches in diameter.